augustocorvalan/guildChat/README.md

 guildChat
 =========
-A simple chat service to try out React running on top of Node
+A simple chat service to try out React running on top of Node, written on very little sleep